 When you and your partner are focusing on paying down debt, saving money, or improving your finances, it’s easy to put relationship fun on hold.
-After all, dining out is a sure-fire way to blow your budget and expensive vacations are definitely out of the question!
+After all, experiences, such as vacations or dinner and a movie, can be pricey and out of the question.

-But, you can still keep the spark alive with regular date nights – even on a budget.
+But, you can still keep the spark alive with budget-friendly date nights.

 First, schedule the time and put it on the calendar.
 Often, busy couples find that if it doesn’t get scheduled, it doesn’t happen.
 If you have young children, consider coordinating with another family to swap babysitting duties.
 This way, each set of parents gets an evening out without paying for a babysitter.

-Now that you have the date set and the sitter lined up, here are some frugal date night ideas so you and your partner can make great memories without spending much money.
+Now that you have the date set and the sitter lined up, here are some frugal date night ideas so you and your partner can enjoy quality one-on-one time without spending much money.

-A hike (or a leisurely walk) in a beautiful location is a great way to spend some distraction-free time with your significant other.
+A hike or leisurely walk in a beautiful location is a great way to spend some distraction-free time with your significant other.
 Enjoy the scenery, get some fresh air, and get your blood pumping.
 Websites like AllTrails and Outdoor Project are good, free resources for local hikes.

 You don’t need a telescope to take your honey stargazing!
 It’s best to choose a night when you’ll have clear skies and a new moon.
 Pack up a blanket and some snacks and head out of town to a place with dark skies and little light pollution.
 Spread out the blanket, look up at the stars, and bask in the awe of a starry sky.